AadyaDaita/Arduino_Society/tpt.md

 - Phishing: An attempt to trick a user into providing personal information.
 - Keyloggers: records every keystroke made by a user in order to gain fraudulent access to passwords or other confidential information.
 - Rogue Access Point: A wireless network that can give unauthorized access to secure networks.
 When data is being sent in a network, the hacker could steal in on the way there, before it reaches the secure location.

+_GitHub Actions_
+- I have seen Personal Identifiable Information (PII) in the CSP nighthawkcodingsociety website which links to twitter, github, and other information
+- I am very safe on the internet and never give my PII to strangers, but I know that if you try and look you can find some of my personal information.
+But other than my name, birthday, and residence, I don’t think the internet has access to my PII.
+- Good passwords are long with a mix of upper and lower case letters, numbers, and symbols.
+Bad Passwords have ties to your personal information (family names, dog name, birthday) and dictionary words.
+- 2 Factor Authentication is extremely prevalent in our soctiety today.
+Emais, texts, and software-based authenticators like Google Authenticator are great ways to assist with authentication
+- Unlike symmetric encryption, which uses the same secret key to encrypt and decrypt sensitive information, asymmetric encryption, also known as public-key cryptography or public-key encryption, uses mathematically linked public- and private-key pairs to encrypt and decrypt senders’ and recipients’ sensitive data.
+- When deploying we initally used HTTP which did not have encryption.
+But then we used HTTPS which is HTTP with encryption.
+The difference between the two protocols is that HTTPS uses TLS (SSL) to encrypt normal HTTP requests and responses.
+- Deceptive phishing is the most common type of phishing scam.
+In this ploy, fraudsters impersonate a legitimate company to steal people’s personal data or login credentials.
+Those emails use threats and a sense of urgency to scare users into doing what the attackers want.